mir-group/phoebe/doc/sphinx/source/inputFiles.rst

 temperatures
 ^^^^^^^^^^^^

-* **Description:** List with the values of temperatures to be used in the calculation.
+* **Description:** List with the values of temperatures (in Kelvin) to be used in the calculation.
 If scatteringMatrixInMemory=true, only one value of temperature is allowed.

 * **Format:** *list of doubles*